Shared core and types

 cargo build

-If you have problems building, make sure your Capabilities
+macro), and are having problems building, make sure your Capabilities

-struct implements the Export
+struct also implements the Export

 trait.